 Combined degree Program

 B.S.C.V. to M.S.
 Degree Program With an approximate duration of five years, the combined Bachelor of Science in Civil Engineering to Master of Science program provides an attractive way for students to continue their graduate work.
-Students may count 9 credits of approved undergraduate coursework toward both their B.S.C.V. and M.S. degrees.
+Students may count 6 credits of approved undergraduate coursework toward both their B.S.C.V. and M.S. degrees.
 One of the three courses must be at the graduate level.
-Prerequisite Coursework for Transfer Students Students transferring to Florida Atlantic University must complete both lower-division requirements (including the requirements of the Intellectual Foundations Program) and requirements for the college and major.
-Lower-division requirements may be completed through the A.A. degree from any Florida public college, university or community college or through equivalent coursework at another regionally accredited institution.
-Before transferring and to ensure timely progress toward the baccalaureate degree, students must also complete the prerequisite courses for their major as outlined in the Transfer Student Manual (see www.fau.edu/registrar/tsm.php).

-All courses not approved by the Florida Statewide Course Numbering System that will be used to satisfy requirements will be evaluated individually on the basis of content and will require a catalog course description and a copy of the syllabus for assessment.

 To be eligible for the joint B.S.C.V./M.S. program, students must: